zaqk/simple-poc-subgraph/README.md

 POC for purestake to demonstrate subgraph issue

+Event data is accurate but calls within the sRomeERC20.handleLogRebase return inaccurate data.

 ## local testing
 Make sure docker is running in the background and run:
 ```